 Executive director: Prof. Dr. Reinhard Hickel

-PhD representative: PD Dr. Jan Kühnisch
+PhD representative: Prof. Dr. Jan Kühnisch

 The Department of Conservative Dentistry offers several research opportunities.
 The leading expertise of our research groups can be seen in the areas of material research (composites, adhesives, polymerisation, etc.), clinical research (dental restorations, periodontology, endodontology, traumatology, paediatric dentistry), cariology (caries diagnostics, caries managements, etc.) and dental epidemiology.